 The NHR Alliance stands for equal opportunities.
 For this reason, we encourage applicants of all genders and backgrounds to apply for a PhD scholarship at NHR.

-- Students who have successfully completed a master's degree program in the fields of computer science, mathematics, natural sciences, engineering or a comparable field by December 31, 2023.
+- Students who have successfully completed a master's degree program in the fields of computer science, mathematics, natural sciences, engineering or a comparable field.

-- All applicants must meet the admission requirements for doctoral studies at the desired NHR Center.
+- All applicants must meet the admission requirements for doctoral studies of the supervising NHR Center.

 - Additional acceptance requirements may be specified in the subject-specific doctoral regulations.
 Only the information in the respective valid version of the corresponding doctoral regulations of the universities is binding.